sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 [Install](https://tailscale.com/download) the Tailscale client on devices you want to access your server from and log in (I recommend logging in with Google).
 Then install Tailscale on the server [by this guide](https://tailscale.com/kb/1476/install-ubuntu-2404):

-SSH into your server, and add Tailscale's package signing key and repository:
+Ssh into your server, and add Tailscale's package signing key and repository:

 ```sh
 curl -fsSL https://pkgs.tailscale.com/stable/ubuntu/noble.noarmor.gpg | sudo tee /usr/share/keyrings/tailscale-archive-keyring.gpg >/dev/null